 Frequently Asked Questions

-We fundamentally believe every individual and operation should be able to secure themselves.
-We understand that not every business has the resources to get the right security measures in place.
-Therefore, we want to contribute to this belief by offering this base-level of security for free.
+We believe every individual and operation should be able to secure themselves.
+The impact of a security incident reaches beyond the business, real human data is leaked and that can be disastrous.
+We understand that not every business has the resources to get the right security measures in place but the least we can do is provide options.
+Therefore, we want to contribute by offering this base level of security for free.

-Requirement 6.4.3 and 11.6.1 of PCI DSS mandates scripts and HTTP headers to be monitored for changes.
-A Content Security Policy can only control the sources of where scripts are fetched from.
-It has no view inside the script payload, hence cannot spot changes which are required to meet PCI DSS demands.
+Requirement 6.4.3 and 11.6.1 of PCI DSS mandates script contents and security impacting HTTP headers to be monitored for changes.
+A Content Security Policy can only control the sources of where scripts are fetched from and some of the actions it takes.
+It has no visibility on the script payload.
+It cannot meet all the requirements of client-side security to meet PCI DSS demands.

-CSP products let you list 'good' domains and tell the browser to block everything else.
-That stops obvious out-of-scope hosts and ticks PCI 6.4.3, but it never looks at the JavaScript itself.
-If an attacker slips bad code onto an approved CDN, CSP would not catch it.
+CSP products let you list trusted domains and endpoints to send data to.
+The browser will then block everything else.
+But it never looks at the JavaScript itself.
+If an attacker slips bad code onto an approved CDN CSP would not catch it.

-A properly configured Content Security Policy (CSP) can help prevent dangerous third-party script sources from being fetched.
-With cside, you can now deploy a Content Security Policy and use the cside endpoint included in your plan.
-We offer a single pane of glass to handle violations, reporting, and combined with our client-side script, give you visibility into suspicious script behavior via full client-side forensics.
+You can deploy a Content Security Policy and use the cside endpoint included in your plan.
+We offer a single pane of glass to handle CSP reporting and combined with our client-side script security solution.
+Giving you full visibility into suspicious script behavior.

-While other vendors charge separately for CSP report endpoints, cside includes this functionality in your plan at no extra cost.
-Our integrated approach means CSP violations appear in the same dashboard as your other security insights, providing a complete picture of your client-side security posture.
+While other vendors charge separately for CSP report endpoints.
+With cside this functionality is included in your plan at no extra cost.
+Our integrated approach means CSP violations appear in the same dashboard as your other client-side security insights.